courtneygrace40/doomsday-gpt/README.md

 This is the state of the world that the GPT model I fine-tuned exists in.
 With the help of Gemini and Claude, the Jupyter Notebook in this repository includes a fine-tuned LLM based on the world I created.
 A variety of different pieces of information were created, also using Gemini, to train this model.
 In order to give the model personality and a grounding in the world created, prompt/answer pairs were used for training and along with mock pieces of legislation, radio tranmissions, newspapers, and historical documents.

+The ["Richmond"](/Richmond) folder contains all of the files used to train this model.

 Here is the local evaluation of test prompts:
 ### Prompt 1
 * **Instruction:** Query status of the Atlantic Wall and report any foreign signals.